vsrinivas/fuchsia/glossary.md

 use of it.
 - [Launchpad API (launchpad.h)](https://fuchsia.googlesource.com/magenta/+/master/system/ulib/launchpad/include/launchpad/launchpad.h)

+#### **Ledger**

+[Ledger](https://fuchsia.googlesource.com/ledger) is a distributed storage system for Fuchsia.
+Applications use Ledger either directly or through state synchronization primitives exposed by the Modular framework that are based on Ledger under-the-hood.

 #### **LK**

 Little Kernel (LK) is the embedded kernel that formed the core of the Magenta Kernel.